GeneralBots/botbook/src/10-rest/storage-api.md

 # Storage API

-> *⚠️ Note: This API is not yet implemented and is planned for a future release.*

 botserver provides a RESTful API for managing file storage and object management through its S3-compatible storage backend.

 ## Overview